madhurgarg71/react-express-boilerplate/README.md

-Hipbar super admin is returning with a fresh new look inside and outside. ;)
+This is boilerplate configured with webpack@3.x and babel.
+It is useful for large JavaScript apps.